-Nuclear imaging of FRI mainly involves BS, WBC scintigraphy, and/or FDG-PET.
-An important addition in recent times is the possibility of hybrid imaging (single photon emission CT [SPECT]/CT, PET/CT, PET/MRI), which allows for better anatomic details.
-The sensitivity of BS is high (89%-100%), but its specificity is so low (0%-10%) that BS is not recommended in the workup of FRI.23,25,28,29 The sensitivity and specificity of WBC scintigraphy + SPECT for diagnosing FRI is reported to be 79%-100% and 89%-97%, respectively.23,30-32 Å major advantage of WBC scintigraphy is that its accuracy is not influenced by recent surgery.
-However, this technique is laborious and time consuming, and it is less accurate in the axial skeleton.
-FDG-PET is slightly less accurate compared with WBC scintigraphy but still suitable for diagnosing FRI.
+Nuclear imaging of FRI mainly involves BS, WBC scintigraphy, and/or FDG-PET.^{6,26} An important addition in recent times is the possibility of hybrid imaging (single photon emission CT [SPECT]/CT, PET/CT, PET/MRI), which allows for better anatomic details.27 The sensitivity of BS is high (89%-100%), but its specificity is so low (0%-10%) that BS is not recommended in the workup of FRI.^{23,25,28,29} The sensitivity and specificity of WBC scintigraphy + SPECT for diagnosing FRI is reported to be 79%-100% and 89%-97%, respectively.^{23,30-32} Å major advantage of WBC scintigraphy is that its accuracy is not influenced by recent surgery.32 However, this technique is laborious and time consuming,30 and it is less accurate in the axial skeleton.^{26,33} FDG-PET is slightly less accurate compared with WBC scintigraphy but still suitable for diagnosing FRI.
 This technique is based on the consumption of glucose as an energy source by activated leukocytes, monocytes, lymphocytes, macrophages, and giant cells in infectious diseases.
 The major advantage of PET above SPECT is a higher spatial resolution and the fact that quantification possibilities are better with PET.
-Another advantage of FDG-PET is that it only requires one single scan in contrast to 2 imaging time points for WBC scintigraphy (respectively, 3-4 and 20-24 hours after reinjection of the labeled WBCs).
-FDG-PET should however not be used for detecting FRI within 1 month after surgery.
-The sensitivity and specificity of FDG-PET/CT for detecting FRI is between 65% and 94% and between 76% and 100%, respectively.23,34-38 Figures 1-3 show examples of MRI, FDG-PET/ CT, and WBC scintigraphy + SPECT/CT findings in FRI, respectively.
+Another advantage of FDG-PET is that it only requires one single scan in contrast to 2 imaging time points for WBC scintigraphy (respectively, 3-4 and 20-24 hours after reinjection of the labeled WBCs).26 FDG-PET should however not be used for detecting FRI within 1 month after surgery.34 The sensitivity and specificity of FDG-PET/CT for detecting FRI is between 65% and 94% and between 76% and 100%, respectively.^{23,34-38} Figures 1-3 show examples of MRI, FDG-PET/ CT, and WBC scintigraphy + SPECT/CT findings in FRI, respectively.

 In conclusion, every option for medical imaging in FRI has both advantages and disadvantages, and currently, there is a lack of evidence to suggest that one technique is superior to another.
-Therefore, currently, radiological signs can only be regarded as a suggestive criterion for FRI.
-Although nuclear imaging has a higher diagnostic accuracy, it is still not a period of at least 2 weeks.
-Although small and retrospective PJI-related studies showed that a single dose of an antibiotic before skin incision makes no difference to the sensitivity of samples, there is a risk that growth of organisms in the laboratory could be inhibited in the presence of antibiotics.
-It may therefore be more beneficial to administer antibiotics immediately after sampling in case of suspected infection.
+Therefore, currently, radiological signs can only be regarded as a suggestive criterion for FRI.7 Although nuclear imaging has a higher diagnostic accuracy, it is still not a period of at least 2 weeks.
+Although small^{42,43} and retrospective44 PJI-related studies showed that a single dose of an antibiotic before skin incision makes no difference to the sensitivity of samples, there is a risk that growth of organisms in the laboratory could be inhibited in the presence of antibiotics.^{45,46} It may therefore be more beneficial to administer antibiotics immediately after sampling in case of suspected infection.
 Preferably, 5 or more deep tissue or fluid samples should be collected, 7,39,41,47,48 ideally from the implant-bone interface.
 To avoid cross-contamination, it is recommended that manipulation of the target area during this procedure is minimized ("no-touch-technique") and that separate, unused surgical instruments are used for each sample obtained.
-A simple sampling surgical instrument set can be assembled for this purpose.
-Superficial, skin, or sinus tract samples should be avoided, as these will grow colonizing organisms with no predictive value for the causative pathogen of FRI.
+A simple sampling surgical instrument set can be assembled for this purpose.41 Superficial, skin, or sinus tract samples should be avoided, as these will grow colonizing organisms with no predictive value for the causative pathogen of FRI.49 with tissue cultures.50 The application of this set of principles regarding tissue sampling techniques has shown to a conclusive test to establish the presence of FRI; therefore, it can also only be included in the FRI Consensus Definition as a suggestive criterion of FRI.